RecycledMedia/php-pre-commit/README.md

-# php-pre-commit
+# Pre commit

-Pre-commit hooks for PHP files, uses PHP CS Fixer (linter)
+Contains custom pre-commit hooks for linting of Docker and PHP files.